 One of the deceased was 49-year-old Charles E. Peck, a customer service agent for Delta Air Lines at Salt Lake City International Airport.
 He had come to Los Angeles for a job interview at Van Nuys Airport because gaining work in the Golden State would have allowed him to wed his fiancée, Andrea Katz of Westlake Village.
 (The pair had put off getting hitched until they were living in the same state.)
 This would have been his second marriage; Peck had three grown children from a previous union.

-His fiancée heard about the crash from a news report on the radio as she was driving to the train station to pick up her intended.
+His fiancé heard about the crash from a news report on the radio as she was driving to the train station to pick up her intended.
 Peck's parents and siblings (who live in the Los Angeles area) joined her.

 The barrage of calls prompted search crews to trace the whereabouts of the phone through its signal and to once again look through what was left of the first train, the location the calls were coming from.
 The calls searchers finally found Peck's body about an hour after the calls from his cell phone stopped.

 Charles Peck had died on impact.
 Yet long past his death, his cell phone had continued to reach out to many of those he cared most about, and ultimately led rescuers to his mortal remains.
 (As far as investigators revealed, they never found Peck's cell phone.)